Spousal Maintenance

 When can you apply?

-You do not need to be divorced and are encouraged to seek advice in relation to your entitlements to spousal maintenance as soon as practicable following separation.
+You do not need to be divorced, and you are encouraged to seek advice in relation to your entitlements to spousal maintenance as soon as practicable following separation.

 How do you apply?